-Why CDN clients are Migrating to Amazon CloudFront
+Why CDN Clients are Migrating to Amazon CloudFront

-Recent trends indicate that an increasing number of enterprises are opting to migrate from Content Delivery Network (CDN) providers such as Akamai, Cloudflare, Fastly, etc. to the low latency and high transfer speeds of Amazon CloudFront on AWS for three primary reasons:
+Recent trends indicate that an increasing number of enterprises are opting to migrate from Content Delivery Network (CDN) providers such as Akamai, Cloudflare, Fastly, etc. to the low latency and high transfer speeds of Amazon CloudFront on AWS for four primary reasons:

-Competitive on-demand pricing: As part of the AWS Free Usage Tier, AWS users can get started with Amazon CloudFront at no cost.
+- Competitive on-demand pricing: As part of the AWS Free Usage Tier, AWS users can get started with CloudFront at no cost.
 Companies willing to make long-term commitments can save 30 percent or more on charges subsequent to the free tier.

-Deeper integration into the AWS environment: CloudFront allows companies to centralize their configuration and deployment, and take advantage of the broader array of service capabilities available in AWS.
+- Deeper integration into the AWS environment: CloudFront allows companies to centralize their configuration and deployment, and take advantage of the broader array of service capabilities available in AWS.

 Although the advantages are clear, there are often many questions on how best to embark on the migration process.
 TrackIt has the experience and expertise in CloudFront migrations to assist in planning a migration from a legacy CDN as well as provide integration and deployment resources for execution.